Creating fairer tests and surveys

 “All my research interests are linked, and we use our existing work to solve new problems,” says Associate Professor Liu.

 “Multiple response data links to the work we’ve done on DIF analysis.
 For DIF analysis, rather than focusing on one question in a test, you are interested in several questions simultaneously.
 Multiple response data also looks at several questions at the same time.”

 Associate Professor Liu’s research contributes to the University’s ‘Improving health and wellbeing in our communities’ area of academic distinctiveness.

 She says she often discusses her research projects with students.
 She has taught her DIF research to her second-year applied statistics students, many of whom are studying psychology or biology and can see how useful the work could be to their disciplines.

 “I really like the combination of teaching and research.
 You feel excited when you are able to talk to students about the area you’re researching,” she says.

-Associate Professor Liu says she’s glad she decided to join Victoria’s School of Mathematics and Statistics and feels fortunate to be in an academic environment that gives its staff so much support to tap into sources of research funding.
+Associate Professor Liu says she’s glad she decided to join the University’s School of Mathematics and Statistics and feels fortunate to be in an academic environment that gives its staff so much support to tap into sources of research funding.

 “We’re also encouraged to attend international conferences and to invite international scholars in our field to visit us,” she says.

-“I’ve found that international scholars are always happy to visit us here because the research coming from our group at Victoria is so strong.”
+“I’ve found that international scholars are always happy to visit us here because the research coming from our group is so strong.”